FAQ

 When do I get unbranded widgets? +

 Starter and higher plans can use unbranded widgets.
-Starter includes default and compact variants; Growth and Business add invisible CAPTCHA.
+Starter includes default and compact variants; Growth, Business, and Agency add invisible CAPTCHA.

 What is a protected attempt? +

-A protected attempt is counted when a challenge is solved or blocked by the challenge flow.
+A protected attempt is counted when a challenge is solved, a solve fails, or risk enforcement blocks the browser challenge flow.
 The following backend verification call does not double-count that same browser solve.

 Can I use compact or invisible CAPTCHA on Free? +